UE4SS-RE/RE-UE4SS/README.md

 Note that you should also commit & push the submodules that you've updated if the reason why you updated was not because someone else pushed an update, and you're just catching up to it.

+**Note the following about how xmake interacts with VS**

+> The vs. build plugin performs the compile operation by directly calling the xmake command under vs, and also supports intellisense and definition jumps, as well as breakpoint debugging.

+This means that modifying the project properties within Visual Studio will not affect which flags are passed to the build when VS executes `xmake`.
+XMake provides some configurable project settings which can be found in VS under the `Project Properties -> Configuration Properties -> Xmake` menu.

 ## Updating git submodules

 If you want to update git submodules, you do so one of three ways: